2ARC/KitAVR/README.md

 Hardware was designed with Proteus 8 and firmware written with Atmel Studio 7.0

-It has a full implemented driver for PS/2 keyboards with the so known "scan codes" There are routines for rd/wr RAM in an external module (an old ST chip with batteries attached to it) and to EEPROM as well.
+It has a full implemented driver for PS/2 keyboards with the so known "scan codes".
+There are routines for rd/wr RAM in an external module (an old ST chip with batteries attached to it) and to EEPROM as well.

-I have a refurbished I/O board with 20 outputs and 40 inputs that I reverse engineered and has been included in the simulation.
+I have a refurbished I/O board with 20 outputs and 40 inputs that I´ve reverse engineered and has been included in the simulation.

 This is a project of free time, just made for fun and to get better insight of mcs, avrs, combinational